 Instructions are included in the software.
 To be honest, software is so much more effective than paper books in teaching games that I have never bothered to write one form Shogi.
 Same goes for Chaturanga (though I might write about endgame strategies in the double-checkmate variations).

-A better deal than any supernaturalist religion can offer; that seems to me what Julian Huxley intended.
+Artificial-Death – A better deal than any supernaturalist religion can offer?
+It seems to me along the lines that Julian Huxley intended.
 Some relief from fear of death.
-Morality self judged and perhaps situational – but not ethical codes forced on you by an imaginary invisible bullying tyrant(s) or a human calling upon His name..
+Morality self judged and perhaps situational – but not ethical codes forced on you by an imaginary invisible bullying tyrant(s) or a human calling upon His name.

 A lot – possibly most- individuals on trans/ singul/ posthuman lists are drawn to radical futurism for specific reasons of extending life and attaining immortality (continuation of awareness) after physical death by technology.
 Different groups are working on different projects, but posthuman.org is concentrating on MVT analog circuits with Zenet interface.
 This is much less ambitious than approaches involving whole brain/ personality/ memory preservation, since there is only need to retain signals relating to game decision making.
 But who wants to be particularly aware of being dead?